Formkunle/Financial_-Car_Price_SQL_Analysis/README.md

 2015	13826.21
 2014	12706.11
 ```
-This data represents the average selling price of a product for the years 2014 and 2015.
+The data represents the average selling price of a product for the years 2014 and 2015.
 -	Price Increase: The average selling price increased from ₦12,706.11 in 2014 to ₦13,826.21 in 2015.
 # Most Sold Car Brands
 ```